 For a successful internship, it is important that you discuss progress during your internship with both your supervisors.
 To realize this, a progress evaluation moment needs to be organized with your host supervisor to discuss your progress and performance so far, when looking at the initial internship plan.
-It is important that you take initiative to inform the WU supervisor by sending the progress evaluation form in time and ask for specific feedback.
+It is important that you take initiative to inform the WU/FEM supervisor e.g. by sending the progress evaluation form in time and ask for specific feedback.
 If you experienced any shortcomings in your supervision, then this is a good moment to discuss it as well.
-In case of severe problems regarding dedication, skills, knowledge or communication, your WU supervisor, together with the internship examiner, may decide to terminate the internship project.
+In case of severe problems regarding dedication, skills, knowledge or communication, your WU/FEM supervisor, together with the internship examiner, may decide to terminate the internship project.
 This will then be registered in OSIRIS.
+(This always never happens).

-Appendix C provides a format for the progress evaluation.
+Appendix C provides a format for the progress evaluation (not mandatory).

-Before the start of the internship, you agree with your host supervisor and your WU supervisor the number and frequency of contact moments and means of feedback (part of the Learning Agreement, see het overview of downloads in appendix D).
+Before the start of the internship, you agree with your host supervisor and your WU/FEM supervisor the number and frequency of contact moments and means of feedback (part of the Learning Agreement, see het overview of downloads in appendix D).